KausalyaSubramaniyan/audiophile/README.md

 - Redux toolkit & RTK Query

-  Learnt redux toolkit & RTK Query for global state management and data fetching.
+  Used redux toolkit & RTK Query for global state management and data fetching.
 These libraries help maintain clean code without boilerplate, all while effectively performing their functions.

+- Accessibility

+  Ensured the application is keyboard accessible and easily navigable for screen readers

 ### Continued development

 While the current application addresses the key critical functionalities, I will be focusing on the following backlogs in the future:
 * Unit & Integration testcases
 * Implementing dark theme
-* Focus on Accessibility
 * Development of backend application

 ## Author

+- Design - Front end mentor

-- Kausalya Subramaniyan
+- Development - Kausalya Subramaniyan